 Advantages of Writing a Proposal Using a Template

 Creating a proposal template is one of the most important things you can do to facilitate the proposal process.
 The template comes into play at one of two points.
 Either you can use the template from the start of the process, beginning with the first draft.
 Or, you can create a template that you'll use at the end of the process after the proposal text is finalized.
 The pros and cons of each approach are discussed below.

 The easiest way to create a template is to create a new document in Word and use the proposal guidelines to build your outline.

 Do you have to use Word?
 No, not necessarily.
 If the proposal will be submitted as a PDF, any word processing program that can be converted to a PDF will work.
 However, some funding opportunities require the proposal to be submitted as a Word document, or even sometimes in two versions, Word and PDF.
 Before you start to build your template, review the funder's guidelines to confirm the required format.
 If the funder requires proposals to be submitted in Word, create the proposal template in Word.
 The goal of the template is to save time, so building your proposal in the format you'll ultimately use for submission will streamline the process.

 Advantages of Using a Template for the Drafting Process

-Using a template at the start of the proposal writing process should reduce the amount work you'll need to do when you are finalizing the proposal.
-If you use a proposal shell from the start of the process, the proposal should already be organized correctly and have the correct margins and font sizes throughout.
-Having the basic structure in place means you will be free to focus your final days on the proposal refining the text rather than formatting it.
+Using a template at the start of the proposal writing process should reduce the amount of work you'll need to do when you are finalizing the proposal.
+If you use a proposal shell from the start of the process, the proposal should be organized correctly and have the correct margins and font sizes throughout.
+Having the basic structure in place means you can focus your final days on the proposal refining the text rather than formatting it.
 A template can also prevent the proposal from going way over the page limits, which can easily happen if the proposal writers use a smaller font than the one required by the guidelines when writing their draft text.

 The Downsides of Using a Template